-Whether you need a family tree for a class project, a heritage scrapbook or as a place to record information you've found in free ancestry records, find a printable family tree as a simple solution.
-Save time with a free online family tree template that allows you to customize the graphics, ancestor details or number of generations.
-Consider these tips to use a printable blank family tree.
+Whether you need a family tree for a class project, a heritage scrapbook or a place to record information you've found in ancestry records, finding a printable family tree is a simple solution.
+You can even save some time with a free online family tree template that allows you to customize the graphics, ancestor details or number of generations.

-Find printable blank family tree forms at craft or scrapbooking stores.
-Free downloadable family tree templates are also available from websites such as MyHeritage.com, UFTree.com, Education-World.com, TrustyGuide.com and SmartDraw.com.
+Find blank family tree forms at craft or scrapbooking stores, or check online for free downloadable family tree templates, available on websites such as MyHeritage.com, TheTreeMaker.com and SmartDraw.com.

-Fill the family tree out using an archivally safe pen to prevent fading and preserve the information for future generations.
+Fill out your family tree using an archival pen to prevent fading and preserve the information for future generations.
 Use clear printing instead of fancy calligraphy so the names, dates, locations and notes will be easy to read.